Black History Month Lesson Plan: 14 Ideas for 2026

 5. Black History Month Research Activities

 Research that reaches beyond the textbook grows historical literacy and empathy.
-Students investigate “unsung heroes,” corroborate facts with primary sources, and connect past contributions to present-day art, science, politics, and justice.
+Students investigate “unsung heroes,” corroborate facts with primary sources, and connect past contributions to present day art, science, politics, and justice.

 Black History Month Research Activities Screenshot